M-Schrapel/NordVPN_Connector/readme.md

 ```
 $ sudo nano /etc/rc.local
 ```
-Add the line to the file with the path to this directory:
+Add the following line to the file with the path to this directory:
 ```
 $ python /path_to_this_repository/connectVPN.py
 ```
-Save the script by pressing <kbd>Ctrl</kbd> + <kbd>o</kbd> and then press <kbd>Enter</kbd>.
+Save the file by pressing <kbd>Ctrl</kbd> + <kbd>o</kbd> and then press <kbd>Enter</kbd>.
 After rebooting your PC, you will be automatically connected to a VPN.
 ### Additional Params
-In addition, you can set a region for your VPN by passing the argument *region* and a desired country (here *uk*):
+Additionally, you can specify a region for your VPN by passing the *region* argument and a desired country (here *uk*):
 ```
 $ python /path_to_this_repository/connectVPN.py --region uk
 ```
 Congratulations!
-You can now browse anonymously on start.
+You can now surf the web anonymously at startup.
 To disconnect you can run this simple script:
 ```
 $ python /path_to_this_repository/disconnectVPN.py
 ```
-Furthermore, you can create executeable bash scripts on your Desktop for easy use.
+You can also create executable Bash scripts on your desktop for easy use.

 ## License